swiftlang/swift-evolution/proposals/0077-operator-precedence.md

 ```

 Precedence groups declare optional associativity (`left` or `right`).
-Infix operators declare their precedence groups using inheritance-like syntax:
+Infix operators can be included in a single precedence group using inheritance-like syntax:

 ```swift
 precedencegroup Additive {